-See how quickly you can turn your ideas into performant cross-platform apps before installing a thing.
+See how quickly you can turn your ideas into performant universal apps before installing a thing.

 Get started with Node to use everything in the JS ecosystem, including Expo and React Native.
 We recommend using the latest Node version.

 You will run this tool locally to package, serve, and publish your projects.